-The photo-production of J/Ψ has been measured in many experiments at high invariant mass of the photon-proton system ($W{\gamma-p}$ at HERA [16, 17], and more recently at LHCb [18] (see right Fig. 1).
-The total elastic J/Ψ production at high photon-nucleon invariant mass $W{\gamma p}$ is well described by the t-channel exchange of a colorless object between the photon and the proton [19], in this case two-gluon exchange.
+The photoproduction of J/Ψ has been measured in many experiments at high invariant mass of the photon-nucleon system at HERA and LHCb more recently [15, 16, 17].
+The total elastic

+J/Ψ production at high photon-nucleon invariant mass $W{\gamma p}$ is well described by the t-channel exchange of a colorless object between the photon and the proton [18], in this case two-gluon exchange.
 The differential cross section in the proton momentum transfer variable t is usually described by $d\sigma/dt \propto e^{bt}$ with a value of b that depends on $W{\gamma p}$.
-As $W{\gamma p}$ decreases towards the threshold region of J/Ψ production, the mechanism is described by a Pomeron exchange or two-gluon exchange [20] or perhaps a more complicated multi-gluon exchange carrying the non-perturbative information of the gluonic fields in the nucleon.
+As $W{\gamma p}$ decreases towards the threshold region of J/Ψ production, the mechanism is described by a Pomeron exchange or two-gluon exchange [19] or perhaps a more complicated multi-gluon exchange carrying the non-perturbative information of the gluonic fields in the nucleon.
 The new LHCb resonance happens to be in this threshold region of invariant mass, a region that has been poorly explored in modern times.
-It is worth pointing out that the few measurements of this region occurred in the 1970s at Cornell and SLAC and in the 80s at Fermilab (see left Fig. 1).
+It is worth pointing out that the few measurements of this region occurred in the 1970s at Cornell and SLAC and in the 80s at Fermilab.
 In those experiments, issues of unambiguously defining the elastic process of J/Ψ production were hampered in some cases by the use of nuclear targets, detector resolution and the detection of one lepton only in the case of the J/Ψ pair decay.

-In Hall C at Jefferson Lab, a photo-production experiment (E03-008) was performed in the subthreshold regime, but unfortunately no signal was observed after one week of beam scattering off a 12 C target [21].
+In Hall C at Jefferson Lab, a photoproduction experiment (E03-008) was performed in the subthreshold regime, but unfortunately no signal was observed after one week of beam scattering off a 12C target [20].
 The experiment used a bremsstrahlung beam produced in a copper radiator by the 6 GeV incident electron beam at CEBAF.
 The pair of spectrometers (HMS and SOS) of Hall C were used to detect the pair of leptons resulting from the decay of the J/Ψ .
 This experiment allowed an upper limit to be set on the cross section which was found to be consistent with the quasi-free production.
-More recently a proposal [22] for the 12 GeV upgrade of Hall C was considered by the PAC and conditionally approved.
-The authors proposed again the use of bremsstrahlung photon beam created in a radiator to look at the photo-production at threshold in a series of nuclei.
-The physics goal was to measure the photo-production cross section in order to investigate the A-dependence of the propagation of the J/Ψ in the nuclear medium as well as extract the $J/\Psi-N$ interaction.
+More recently a proposal [21] for the 12 GeV upgrade of Hall C was considered by the PAC and conditionally approved.
+The authors proposed again the use of bremsstrahlung photon beam created in a radiator to look at the photoproduction at threshold in a series of nuclei.
+The physics goal was to measure the photoproduction cross section in order to investigate the A-dependence of the propagation of the J/Ψ in the nuclear medium as well as extract the $J/\Psi-N$ interaction.
 In the latter proposal, the J/Ψ decay pair was to be detected by the HMS and SHMS similar to what is proposed here, however the optimization of the spectrometer settings was related to enhancing the rate of pairs detected from J/Ψ decays in primarily diffractive J/Ψ production off nuclei, no resonant production was considered.
 In summary, the near threshold region of elastic J/Ψ production has yet to be fully explored in the context of understanding the non-perturbative gluonic J/Ψ -nucleon interaction.
-At Jefferson Lab there are approved proposals to measure this region using the CLAS12 detector in Hall B [2] and the SoLID detector in Hall A [3].
+At Jefferson Lab there are approved proposals to measure this region using the CLAS12 detector in Hall B [1] and the SoLID detector in Hall A [2].
 In this proposal our focus is to confirm the observation of LHCb through a resonant production of the $P_c(4450)$ in the s- and u-channel.